Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="cp"></a>  cp

 The **cp** command (short for copy) makes a copy of a file.
-Say we had some file called **file1** in the current directory, and we wanted to create a copy of this file in the same directory called **file1**, we could achiev this by typing
+Say we had some file called **file1** in the current directory, and we wanted to create a copy of this file in the same directory called **file1**, we could achieve this by typing

 ```bash
 cp file1 file2
 ```
-If, for instance, we had some file in our home direcrtory, and we wanted to copy it to our **learn_unix** directory while keeping the same name, we could do this in one of two ways depending on where we are in the file system.
+If, for instance, we had some file in our home directory, and we wanted to copy it to our **learn_unix** directory while keeping the same name, we could do this in one of two ways depending on where we are in the file system.
 If we are in the **home directory**, type

 ```bash
 cp file1 learn_unix/